COMPETITIVE GOVERNANCE

 CRA Section 12.
 Debt

-The Parent Sector Boards must use Sectors 24, 25, and 30 to collect taxes to pay off the outstanding debt.
+The Parent Sector Boards must use Sectors 24, 25, and 30 to collect taxes to pay the outstanding debt.

-This Amendment calls for many revenue streams to pay down the debt; outstanding debt in this and the subsequent five clauses refers to debt expected to remain after all the other revenue streams have been considered.
+This Amendment calls for many revenue streams to pay down the debt; the outstanding debt in this and the subsequent five clauses refers to debt expected to remain after all other revenue streams have been considered.

-Sector 25 must collect 10% of the tax in the form of a head tax.
+Sector 25 must collect 10% of the debt tax as a head tax.

 Section 12's Standard Transition of current government assets to the CRA Structure to pay down the debt:

-The standard transition from the current-government-owned and controlled assets to the privately owned and controlled assets must have the following qualities:
+The standard transition from the current government-owned and controlled assets to the privately owned and controlled assets must have the following qualities:

 CRA Section 13.
 Pockets of Freedom

-Every Pocket of Freedom will have one state-level CRA Structure and numerous local CRA Structures.
+Every Pocket of Freedom will have one state-level CRA structure and numerous local CRA structures.

-The Sector 6 CRA Lead may invite CRA Organizations to organize CRA's and RA's.
+The Sector 6 CRA Lead may invite CRA Organizations to organize CRAs and RAs.

-Non-American members of Pockets of Freedom build proportional voting rights in their Pocket of Freedom, state and local CRA's, and RA's at a 5% per year rate.
+Non-American members of Pockets of Freedom build proportional voting rights in their Pocket of Freedom, state and local CRAs, and RAs at a 5% per year rate.

 A Pocket of Freedom social contract does not convey American citizenship.